 Most policies fall with in three groups:

-1.)HMO - during enrollment you must sign up and go to one provider on the list.
+1.)DMO - during enrollment you must sign up and go to one provider on the list.
 Be careful with this plan.
 Although many items are covered well, large hidden expenses as well as lower quality may exist.
+Some procedures are charged at the same rate as cash prices at a non DMO office.
 Additionally, the provider can only be changed once a year.

-2.)PPO - you may choose to go in or out of network.
-Insurance companies want you to go in-network as that saves them money.
-The network provider drops their fees in exchange for patients referred to them.
+2.)DPO or Indemnity Private Pay Insurance you may choose to go in or out of network.
+Insurance companies prefer you to go in-network as that saves them money and will often provide incentives for you to do so.
+In this arrangement, the in-network provider drops their fees in exchange for patients being referred to them by the insurance company.
 One might ask why a good provider would need to make that deal.
-Out of network usually has higher quality using better materials and labs, plus you may choose your own dentist.
+Out of network providers are usually able to offer higher quality dental materials and labs, plus you may choose your own dentist.
 Often you can negotiate with the out of network office to make your out of pocket costs similar to what it would be in- network.
-Watch out for fee schedules.
-Negotiated in-network PPO fees are different from a set fee schedule.
-For example, out of network providers are often reimbursed by the PPO plan at UCR (usual and customary for the area), while a fee schedule is non UCR plan with very low fees that the employer has purchased to reimburse the employee for a particular service.
-No practitioner will accept that amount, in or out of network.

 Other plans include direct reimbursement which is not insurance but an alternative program that many small businesses are using which provide excellent benefits while limiting costs.
 The employee has a certain amount of funds which he may use for his dental needs each year.
 The employer saves money by eliminating premium costs, and counting on the fact that many employees will not utilize their benefits completely.